ericblade/test/build.md

 First, follow the directions to build the latest "stable" version.

-To build your local clone of a component, such as luna-sysmgr, instead of the "stable" version installed with the build-webos-desktop script:
+To build your local clone of a component, such as luna-universalsearchmgr, instead of the "stable" version installed with the build-webos-desktop script:

 * Open the build-webos-desktop.sh script with a text editor
-* Locate the function build_component-name (i.e., build_luna-sysmgr)
+* Locate the function build_component-name (i.e., build_luna-universalsearchmgr)
-* Change the line "cd $BASE/luna-sysmgr" to use the folder containing your clone, for example "cd ~/github/luna-sysmgr"
+* Change the line "cd $BASE/luna-universalsearchmgr" to use the folder containing your clone, for example "cd ~/openwebos/luna-universalsearchmgr"
 * Close the text editor
-* Remove the file ~/luna-desktop-binaries/component-name/luna-desktop-build*.stamp (<tt>~/luna-desktop-binaries/luna-sysmgr/luna-desktop-build*.stamp</tt>)
+* Remove the file ~/luna-desktop-binaries/component-name/luna-desktop-build*.stamp (<tt>~/luna-desktop-binaries/luna-universalsearchmgr/luna-desktop-build*.stamp</tt>)
 * Rebuild by running the build-webos-desktop.sh script again

 Cautions: